jlsanchezsanz/phone-catalogue/README.md

 ## Instructions

-To run the application, execute:
+To run the application:

-`docker-compose up --build`
+1. Execute `docker-compose up --build`
+2. Open `http://localhost:3000/` in your browser